CarlosEnrique103/oh-clock/README.md

 ## 👨🏻‍💻 Project

-- App that allows you to see the current time, through a super friendly interface, as well as some functions that allow you to customize the app.
+-  [App](exp://exp.host/@juancarlosenrique103/oh-clock?release-channel=default). that allows you to see the current time, through a super friendly interface, as well as some functions that allow you to customize the [app](exp://exp.host/@juancarlosenrique103/oh-clock?release-channel=default).

 ## 🖥 Technologies & Languages